zendframework/zf2-documentation/docs/languages/en/modules/zend.feed.security.rst

 Introduction
 ------------

-As with any data coming from a source that is out of the developer's control, special attention needs to be given to securing, validating and filtering that data.
-Similary to data input to our application by users, data coming from *RSS* and Atom feeds should also be considered unsafe and potentially dangerous, as it allows the delivery of *HTML* and *xHTML* [#f1]_.
-Because data validation and filtration is out of ``Zend\Feed``'s scope, this task is left for implementation to the developer, by using libraries such as ``Zend\Escaper`` for escaping and `HTMLPurifier`_ for validating and filtering feed data.
+As with any data coming from a source that is beyond the developer's control, special attention needs to be given to securing, validating and filtering that data.
+Similar to data input to our application by users, data coming from *RSS* and Atom feeds should also be considered unsafe and potentially dangerous, as it allows the delivery of *HTML* and *xHTML* [#f1]_.
+Because data validation and filtration is out of ``Zend\Feed``'s scope, this task is left for implementation by the developer, by using libraries such as ``Zend\Escaper`` for escaping and `HTMLPurifier`_ for validating and filtering feed data.

 Escaping and filtering of potentially insecure data is highly recommended before outputting it anywhere in our